patdie421/merlin-timeii-prodos-driver/Documentation/howtobuild.md

 * The LIBSRC directory contains the configured libraries.
 Each file (.O.S extension) includes one or more of the files from the LIB directory.
 Only that .O.S file needs to be created/modified and assembled.
 ## Libraries organisation (in LIB directory)
 Each library consists of 3 files:
-* The source file (.S), contains the code of sub-routines.
+* The source file (.S), contains the code of all sub-routines.
 This files must be included (USE) if you do not use the linker.
 If the linker is used the file must not be included.
 * The definitions associated with the library (.H.S), contains constants and macro needed to use the libraries.
 If the linker is not used, this file must be included (USE) before the .S inclusion of the library.
 Note: some libraries have only .H.S definitions (macro and/or constants).
 * The library entry points (.E.S) for the linker.
 Need to be include to use the library if you use the linker.
 A librarie is configured by setting macro variables after .H.S inclusion and before including the .S file.